 1. Is shark fishing legal in the US?
 Yes, Shark fishing is legal in the United States.
 We will only harvest certain sharks as long as the client agrees before the trip that they are willing to accept all the meat.

 Is shark fishing cruel?
 No, We practice catch and release and the use of circle hooks help prevent the sharks from being gut hooked.
 The sharks will swim away tired, but not hurt.

 2. What sharks are legal to catch?
-Sharks are not rare in waters off the Rhode Island coast, especially in the summer, when populations of mako, blue, tiger, thresher, basking, hammerhead and the occasional great white shark are often spotted and caught by fishermen.
-These types of sharks are all legal to catch The shark population seems to be holding strong but with proper catch and release But, if followed properly, the shark populations in this region should benefit over time.
+Sharks are not rare in waters off the Rhode Island coast, especially in the summer, when populations of Mako, blue, tiger, thresher, basking, hammerhead and the occasional great white shark are often spotted and caught by fishermen.
+These types of sharks are all legal to catch.
+The shark population seems to be holding strong but with proper catch and release, if followed properly, will allow the shark populations in this region to benefit over time.
 The hammerhead shark are often seen circling the boat in the late afternoon while fishing.

 3. How much does it cost to go shark fishing?
-Cost for a 12 hour shark charter is 1100.00 ( All bait and tackle is provided) along with cold drinks throughout the day.
+The cost for a 12 hour shark charter is $1100.00 ( All bait and tackle is provided) along with cold drinks throughout the day.
 20% tip for the mate is also appreciated